helkyar/International-chess/README.md

 ## Design
 ## Next steps
 **Efficiency**
 > Minimize number of calculation (such as loops)
 > Evaluate fast calculations for allowed positions first
 > Search more efficient ways for time consuming evaluations such as check-mate
 > Try to avoid entire board evaluations

+**IA**
+> Implement autoplay with IA* algorithm

+**Refactoring**
+> Aply design patterns to current class structure